opendp/smartnoise-sdk/README.md

 This SmartNoise System is currently aimed at scenarios where differential privacy can be used in scenarios where the researcher is trusted by the data owner.
 Future releases will focus on hardened scenarios where the researcher or analyst is untrusted.

-New mechanisms and algorithms will be available in coming weeks.

 ## Data Access